ai4os/ai4-ansible/tutorials/new_site_guest_initial.md

 1. Click `Launch instance` in section `Project > Compute > Instances`.
 2. Set `Instance name` in section `Details`.
 3. Select image source in section `Source`.
 It is recommended to be Ubuntu 22.04.
 4. Select CPU flavour in section `Flavour`.
 It is recommended to be have a huge capacity.
+Example: a CPU flavour with 16 CPUs, 46 GB RAM, 40 GB SSD.
 5. Select *default*, *Consul*, *Nomad* and *Traefik* security groups in section `Security Groups`.
 6. Select key pair in section `Key Pair`.
 7. Click `Launch instance`.